wichert/rest_toolkit/doc/sql.rst

    from sqlalchemy.orm import Query from rest_toolkit.ext.sql import SQLResource

    @resource('/users/{id}')
    class UserResource(SQLResource):
        context_query = Query(User).filter(User.id == bindparam('id'))

+   @UserResource.GET()
+   def view_user(resource, request):
+       user = resource.context  # Get the SQLAlchemy model from the resource return {'id': user.id,
+               'name': user.full_name}

-Line 3 defines the URL path for the resource.
+Line 4 defines the URL path for the resource.
 This path includes an ``id``-variable, which will be used in a SQL query.
-The query is defined in line 5.
+The query is defined in line 6.
 This query uses a :ref:`bound expression
 <sqlalchemy:sqlalchemy.sql.expression.bindparam>` to specify where the
-request variable the id must be used.
+``id`` request variable must be used.

 When a request comes in for ``/users/123`` a number of things will happen
 internally: